bastibuck/sb_attendance/README.md

 #sb_attendance

-### attendance extension for contao CMS
+#### attendance extension for contao CMS

-It allowes you to manage attandance of members for calendar events
+sb_attandance allowes you to manage attandance of members for calendar events